-SCOPE OF REPORT AND PERIOD OF REPORTING
+SCOPE OF REPORT AND REPORTING FRAMEWORK

-This report focuses on the sustainability practices and strategy of the UOB Kay Hian Group of companies.
+This report focuses on the sustainability practices and strategy of the Singapore entities under the UOB Kay Hian Group of companies, unless otherwise stated, given the operational significance of these entities and the direct relevance of the Singapore operations to its key stakeholders' concerns.
 It seeks to meet the interest of our stakeholders in the non-financial information of the Group and demonstrates our effort to report to our shareholders and other stakeholders the steps we are taking to achieve a more sustainable business model and contribute to a more sustainable environment.